Understanding Outlook add-in permissions

 Permissions are declared in the manifest.
 The markup varies depending on the type of manifest.

-• Unified Microsoft 365 manifest (preview): Use the "name" property of an object in the "authorization.permissions.resourceSpecific" array.
+Unified manifest for Microsoft 365: Use the "name" property of an object in the "authorization.permissions.resourceSpecific" array.

 Note

-• There is a supplementary permission needed for add-ins that use the append-on-send feature.
-With the XML manifest, you specify the permission in the ExtendedPermissions element.
+There's a supplementary permission needed for add-ins that use the append-on-send feature.
+With the add-in only manifest, specify the permission in the ExtendedPermissions element.
 For details, see Implement append-on-send in your Outlook add-in.
-With the unified manifest (preview), you specify this permission with the name Mailbox.AppendOnSend.User in an additional object in the "authorization.permissions.resourceSpecific" array.
+With the unified manifest, specify this permission with the name Mailbox.AppendOnSend.User in an additional object in the "authorization.permissions.resourceSpecific" array.

-• There is a supplementary permission needed for add-ins that use shared folders.
-With the XML manifest, you specify the permission by setting the SupportsSharedFolders element to true.
-For details, see Enable shared folders and shared mailbox scenarios in an Outlook add-in.
-With the unified manifest (preview), you specify this permission with the name Mailbox.SharedFolder in an additional object in the "authorization.permissions.resourceSpecific" array.
+There's a supplementary permission needed for add-ins that use shared folders.
+With the add-in only manifest, specify the permission by setting the SupportsSharedFolders element to true.
+For details, see Implement shared folders and shared mailbox scenarios in an Outlook add-in.
+With the unified manifest, specify this permission with the name Mailbox.SharedFolder in an additional object in the "authorization.permissions.resourceSpecific" array.

 The four levels of permissions are cumulative: the read/write mailbox permission includes the permissions of read/write item, read item and restricted, read/write item includes read item and restricted, and the read item permission includes restricted.